Linux Mint: 2006–2013

+Since 2014

+In 2014 the successor to 17 Qiana was announced to be 17.1 Rebecca; the development team said that from a technical point of view Linux Mint was no longer tied to the Ubuntu schedule, so it could be released at any time, although the six-month cycle provided rhythm, leading to a late November 2014 target.

 On February 20, 2016, the Linux Mint website was breached by unknown hackers who briefly replaced download links for a version of Linux Mint with a modified version containing malware.
 The hackers also breached the database of the website's user forum.
-Linux Mint immediately took its server offline and implemented enhanced security configuration for their website and forum.
+Linux Mint immediately took its server offline and implemented enhanced security configurations for their website and forum.